Four Cornerstones of Educational Philosophy

 At the forefront of the colleges and universities in the United States offering online degree programs, Franklin’s first courses were adapted for online learning in 1998.
 Franklin's online curriculum offers you the same quality learning experience as our on-campus students.

-Over the last decade, Franklin’s online enrollment has grown significantly and today comprises more than 60% of the University’s credit hours.
+Over the last decade, Franklin’s online enrollment has grown significantly and today comprises about 80% of the University’s credit hours.
 We have made large investments in technology, staffing, and assessment mechanisms enabling this growth.
 Concurrently, Franklin has been vigilant in preserving high academic quality and student service.

 This development illustrates how Franklin has responded to changes in technology and society in a manner that increases access to educational opportunity for students.

 Franklin works to minimize loss of previously earned college credit and maximize the opportunity for individuals to transfer credit from another academic institution to Franklin University.
-Today, approximately 85% of the University’s students transfer college credits from at least one other institution.
+Today, approximately 90% of the University’s undergraduate students transfer college credits from at least one other institution.

 Yet beyond the convenience and flexibility transferring to Franklin can offer to students, the University is highly cognizant of the responsibility associated with ensuring that the degrees it confers are respected and valued.
 Doing so is integral to Franklin’s dedication to prepare our students to meet the requirements of a society that expects to benefit from the learning achieved.